bigbluebutton/bigbluebutton/labs/bbb-callback/README.md

 * Hooks are only removed if a call to `/destroy` is made or if the callbacks for the hook fail too many times (~12) for a long period of time (~5min).
 They are never removed otherwise.
 Valid for both global hooks and hooks for specific meetings.
 * If a meeting is created while the webhooks app is down, callbacks will never be triggered for this meeting.
 The app needs to detect the create event (`meeting_created_message`) to have a mapping of internal to external meeting IDs.
 * Mappings are removed after 24 hours of inactivity.
 If there are no events at all for a given meeting, it will be assumed dead.
 This is done to prevent data from being stored forever on redis.
-* External URLs are expected to respond with an HTTP status 200.
-Anything different from it will be considered an error and the callback will be called again.
+* External URLs are expected to respond with the HTTP status 200, 201 or 202.
+Anything different from these values will be considered an error and the callback will be called again.
 This includes URLs that redirect to some other place.

 Development
 -----------